Rath tribe: Background

-Etymology

-The Rath are said to get their name from the Rathi breed of cattle, which they used to and still herd.

 History

 Historically, the Rath were a community of pastoral nomads, breeding mainly cows and sheep, as well as cultivating dry crops, and migrating three to nine months of the year.
 Till about the 1950s, no recognized rights to the land existed.
 This was in marked contrast to the related Pachhada community, who were found in Hissar and Mahendargarh districts of Haryana, who was forced to settle down by the British authorities in the late 19th century.
 With the construction of the Indira Gandhi Canal, land was divided up, and a large number granted to settlers.
 This led to a drastic reduction in the grazing area, and process that has led to the abandoning of the nomadic lifestyle.
 The community are now only partially nomadic, with some members taking the cattle and sheep to their grazing areas, while the majority remaining in the village.

-According to the traditions of the Parhar Rath, they were originally Parihar Rajputs of Mandore, who were defeated by the Rathores, and fled to Sindh.
-During their period of exile, the Parhar were converted to Islam.
-The community than moved to the desert regions of Bikaner State, and spread over time to the Cholistan desert region.
-While the Bohar and Johiya Rath both claim descent from the Bhatti Rajputs, and have different traditions as to their conversion to Islam.
-As a community, they have a strong self-identification as being a Rajput community.
-They are culturally close to tribesmen of the Cholistan region of Punjab, Pakistan, who are also largely Rath.

-Culture

-Biradari panchayat and social customs

-Like other North India communities, they have a council of elders which settles intra-community disputes, and punishes the guilty.
-Each lineage has an informal caste council, known as a biradari panchayat.
-This acts as an instrument of social control by punishing those who breach community norms such as marrying out of the community etc. The Rath are Sunni Muslims, but incorporate many folk beliefs.